marb08/DingDrop/README.md

 DingBot is a Telegram bot that allows you to quickly save bookmarks to your **Linkding** instance via Telegram.
 Simply send a link, and it will be added to your bookmark collection effortlessly.

 ## Features
-- 📌 Save bookmarks to Linkding or to Readeck via Telegram
+- 📌 Save bookmarks to Linkding via Telegram
 - 📝 Add tags to the saved bookmark
 - 🔒 Secure API token authentication